iqraizhar72/electronic-sales-sql-analysis/README.md

 ## 📝 Objectives

-### Database Setup
-Create and populate an electronics sales database using sales data from 2023 and 2024.
+- **Database Setup**: Create and populate an electronics sales database using sales data from 2023 and 2024.

-### Data Cleaning
-Identify and remove records with missing or null values.
+- **Data Cleaning**: Identify and remove records with missing or null values.

-### Exploratory Data Analysis (EDA)
-Perform preliminary analysis to understand key metrics and structure of the data.
+- **Exploratory Data Analysis (EDA)**: Perform preliminary analysis to understand key metrics and structure of the data.

-### Business Analysis
-Use SQL queries to answer real-world business questions and uncover actionable insights.
+- **Business Analysis**: Use SQL queries to answer real-world business questions and uncover actionable insights.

 <br>
 <br>
 ## 🗂️ Project Structure